more-th4n-life/MLPLibrary/README.md

 ## To run driver code
 `trainer.py` contains driver code used whilst developing and testing our library functions.
-Functions within this file contain some sample code for the building, training and testing models.
+Functions within this file contain some sample code for building, training and testing models.
 ```
 python3 trainer.py
 ```